nim-lang/Nim/doc/manual.md

 `varargs[typed]` is treated specially: It matches a variable list of arguments of arbitrary type but *always* constructs an implicit array.
-This is required so that the builtin `echo` proc does what is expected:
+This is required so that the builtin `echo` procedure does what is expected:

   ```nim
   proc echo*(x: varargs[typed, `$`]) {...}